UPDATE, NOVEMBER 2024:

 Electric Vehicle Charging Station

 The cathedral’s electric vehicle charging station was installed in the summer of 2021, dedicated to the memory of community member Jim Mulligan.
-After just over a year of trial use offering free access to the charging station for anyone, non-parishioners will be charged for their use beginning November 2022.
+Non-parishioners will be charged for use.
 Parishioners may obtain a code to use the station without charge, but to do this, you must first connect to the EV station, and then call or drop by the church office for a code.
 (Please do not share the code with others.)